rakr/vim-one/README.md

 set -g default-terminal "screen-256color"
 ```

-Note that this only works for Neovim (tested on 0.1.5), Vim (7.5.2334) doesn't play nice for some reason.
-See [blog post Anton Kalyaev](http://homeonrails.com/2016/05/truecolor-in-gnome-terminal-tmux-and-neovim/) for more details on setting up tmux.
+Note that this only works for Neovim (tested on 0.1.5).
+For some reason Vim (7.5.2334) doesn't play nice.
+See [blog post by Anton Kalyaev](http://homeonrails.com/2016/05/truecolor-in-gnome-terminal-tmux-and-neovim/) for more details on setting up tmux.

 I've tested the following setup on a Mac: